kertavax/kertavax.github.io/_posts/2011-09-01-helvetica-chocolate.markdown

 <img src="https://dl.dropboxusercontent.com/s/t35h2idfodj97vn/piece-helveticachoc-hoffmanngift.jpg?dl=0" alt="">

-A few days later, Hoffmann reach out to me himself to inform me that he had conveyed the Helvetica chocolate bars to the Basel Paper Mill, the Swiss Museum for Paper, Type and Print.
+A few days later, Hoffmann reach out to me himself to inform me that he had conveyed the Helvetica chocolate bars to the _Basel Paper Mill_, the Swiss Museum for Paper, Type and Print.